WilliamBrandt/Data-Object-State-Abstraction/README.md

 **Adding an DeliverOrder Event:**
 After appending an `deliverOrder` event linked to `Ord1` (by using the extended event log `O2C_event_log_with_DeliverOrder.json`) and reevaluating, the system places `Ord1`  in the `valid`, `paid`, and `sent` states.

+## Extension of the Demo Case

+Want to customize the demo case?
+Fantastic!
+There are three levels of extension available to you, ranging in complexity:

+### 1. Extending the DMN Table

+You can add or modify states using the online editor at [demo.bpmn.io/dmn](https://demo.bpmn.io/dmn).
+To get started:

+- Import an existing DMN table from the `data/` folder and adapt it to your needs.
+- Use the semantics from the provided examples as a guide, which cover many possible scenarios.

+#### Column Naming Conventions:
+- **Attributes**: `attribute.[attribute name]`
+- **Links**: `links.[object class]`
+- **Events**: `events`
+- **Nested States**: Use the column `state` to construct nested state definitions.

+If you're adding a new DMN table for a different object class, ensure that:
+1. The table name matches the class name.
+2. The table is properly imported in `main.py`.

+Additionally, if you reference new attributes, objects, or events, remember to extend the OCEL log accordingly to reflect these changes.

+### 2. Extending the Log, Object Classes, and Objects

+To update or expand the OCEL log:

+- Modify or add entries for event types, object types, events, and objects.
+- Use the structure of the existing log as a guide.

+For visualization, the website [ocelot.pm](https://ocelot.pm/) provides tools to view OCEL logs interactively.
+When reading the log, the system verifies its adherence to the OCEL standard.
+If the log fails validation, the process halts with an error message explaining the issue.

+### 3. Extending the Evaluation of Data Object States

+To extend the evaluation logic:

+- Modify the `DMNEvaluator` class in the `src/` folder.
+- Consider using test-driven development (TDD) to avoid introducing side effects.

+For guidance, refer to the existing unit tests in `test_dmnEvaluator.py`.
+These tests provide templates that can be adapted for your new evaluation logic.

+Happy extending!